ark-lang/ark-docs/transferring_ownership.md

 }
 ```

-However, note the one slight change: I made `x` a mutable variable.
+However, notice the one slight change: I made `x` a mutable variable.
 This is to
 avoid an error when we re-assign `x` later on to be `y`, as otherwise it wouldn't
 compile.